rozek/node-red-flow-vicuna/README.md

 Having the actual inference as a self-contained function node gives you the possibility to create your own user interface or even use it as part of an autonomous agent.

 > Nota bene: these flows do not contain the actual model.
-You will have to download your own copy directly from []().
+You will have to download your own copy directly from [Huggingface](https://huggingface.co/eachadea/ggml-vicuna-7b-1.1) (use file "ggml-vicuna-7b-1.1-q4_1.bin").

 If you like, you may also check out similar nodes and flows for other AI models as there are